 You don't have to become a cross-country skier, Olympic swimmer, or a Wimbledon champ to lose weight.
 But you do need to get up off the couch.

 According to Dr. Wax, exercising at least 30 minutes a day—or even every other day—along with proper warm-up and cool-down periods, is an essential part of proper weight loss.

-"I suggest my 'Good Sweat Rule' to patients," says Dr. Wax.
-"If you can work up a good sweat for 30 minutes, and hold a conversation during that time without being out of breath," he explains, "you are giving your body a proper workout for cardiovascular fitness and weight loss."
+"I suggest my 'good sweat rule' to patients," says Dr. Wax.
+"If you can work up a good sweat for 30 minutes, and hold a conversation during that time without being out of breath, you are giving your body a proper workout for cardiovascular fitness and weight loss."

-Despite the warnings from physicians about taking short cuts to weight loss, many young women choose fad diets, go on starvation diets, skip meals, or take diet pills because they want to obtain the glamorized image of thinness and beauty.
+Despite the warnings from physicians about taking not short cuts to weight loss, many people choose fad diets, go on starvation diets, skip meals, or take diet pills.

 "Most people know that starving themselves or trying fad diets are bad ideas," says Dr. Wax.
-"But, some young women are being influenced by advertisements for popular diet drugs that promise a 'natural' way to shed pounds quickly."
+"But some are being influenced by advertisements for popular diet drugs that promise a 'natural' way to shed pounds quickly."